dionysiaA/trip-planner-live/Fullstack/technical-blogs/Express-js-overview.md

 To receive data from the user, your server will need to read the request's payload.
 You'll need to make sure the proper verb is tied to the right route, so that a GET does not act like a POST.
 You'll need to send back correct status codes and, of course, make sure any files or other data arrive at the proper time.

-Each subpage will also may also have its own route.
+Each subpage may also have its own route.
 For example, www.yoursite.com might offer one response and www.yoursite.com/pictures might offer another.

 On a complex website imagine how many routes you would need to create if you had to route the whole site together, piece by piece!